Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ## Troubleshooting

 ### General
-Azure Data Tables clients raise exceptions defined in [Azure Core](azure_core_readme).
+Azure Data Tables clients raise exceptions defined in [Azure Core][azure_core_readme].
-When you interact with the Azure table library using the Python SDK, errors returned by the service respond ot the same HTTP status codes for [REST API](tables_rest) requests.
-The Table service operations will throw a `HttpResponseError` on failure with helpful [error codes](tables_error_codes).
+When you interact with the Azure table library using the Python SDK, errors returned by the service respond ot the same HTTP status codes for [REST API][tables_rest] requests.
+The Table service operations will throw a `HttpResponseError` on failure with helpful [error codes][tables_error_codes].

 For examples, if you try to create a table that already exists, a `409` error is returned indicating "Conflict".
 ```python